-I have quoted this poem in my preaching for many, many years and plan to quote it again today.
+I have quoted this poem in my preaching for many, many years and it thrills me yet today.
 It was written by a Baptist preacher named Willard G. Thomas from Georgia.
 I heard him quote it in person long years ago.
 It spoke to me then and it speaks to me every time I think of it.
 I love this poem.
 I added the last stanza when I started quoting it myself.

 He Wouldn’t Stay Dead